-The Medieval name “vassals” was believed to have been derived from the Latin word vassallus and the Roman word vassus, which meant servant.
+The Medieval name “vassal" was believed to have been derived from the Latin word vassallus and the Roman word vassus, which meant servant.
 However, it was also said to have originated from the Celtic and Welsh term gwas which meant a young male feudal tenant.

-In the feudal system, Medieval Vassals by definition were people granted the use of a King’s land in return for their services, which included homage, fealty and military services equivalent to that of a lord.
+In the feudal system, Medieval Vassals by definition were people granted the use of a King’s land in return for their services, which included homage, fealty, and military services equivalent to that of a lord.
 Vassals can also be referred to as “feudal tenants".

-The medieval vassal lands varied in size, most of the feudal lands consisted of farm and cultural lands.
-Meanwhile, the vassals either lived in castles of the lords or they owned their own manor.
-Aside from farm and cultural lands, medieval vassal lands would typically have forested areas, pasture lands, villages, mills and churches, depending on the size of the estate.
+The vassal lands were known as a ‘fief and varied in size, most of the feudal lands consisted of farm and cultural lands.
+Meanwhile, the vassals either lived in castles of the lords or owned their own manors.
+Aside from farm and cultural lands, medieval vassal lands would typically have forested areas, pasture lands, villages, mills, and churches, depending on the size of the estate.

-In the feudal system, medieval vassals were expected to perform certain duties, render services in exchange for the fiefs that were awarded to them.
+In the feudal system, medieval vassals were expected to perform certain duties, and render services in exchange for the fiefs that were awarded to them.
 One of the main duties of medieval vassals during the middle ages was to keep the manor and watch over the daily activities within the manor estate.

-Medieval vassals were bounded by mutual obligation to lord or king in the context of feudalism.
+Medieval vassals were bounded by the mutual obligation to the lord or king in the context of feudalism.
 These obligations included but were not only limited to military services and communal protection.
 In exchange, vassals were granted lands in the form of fiefs and were given certain privileges to manage the manors or estates.

 The vassal-lord relationship was founded on loyalty and mutual commitment.
-Vassals committed to performing their duties and responsibilities to the lord, while the lord granted him lands, protection and privileges.
+Vassals committed to performing their duties and responsibilities to the lord, while the lord granted him lands, protection, and privileges.

-This bond was further strengthened as medieval vassals were subject to an oath called Fealty, which derived from the Latin word Fidelitas that meant fidelity.
+This bond was further strengthened as medieval vassals were subject to an oath called Fealty, which derived from the Latin word Fidelitas which meant fidelity.
 This oath was taken during the commendation ceremony and aimed to outline and strictly impose a vassal’s dedication and commitment to the lord.